Kaegun/MoonPatrol/I2P1/Game Project/MoonPatrol/readme.md

 # Introduction
-After the mid-term, I decided to change my project up and implement a Moon Patrol clone.
-I replaced the character with the Moon Patrol ATB, trees became rock formations, clouds became moons and planets, and I hoped to add some flair to the mountains.
-The pick-ups are dropped by shooting the enemies.
+After the mid-term, I wanted to do something a bit more interesting than the basic *Pitfall* like game we started on.
+The lecture on sound triggered an old memory, and I decided to change my project up and implement a Moon Patrol clone.
+I replaced the character with the Moon Patrol ATB, trees became rock formations, clouds became moons and planets, and I hoped to add some flair to the mountains by adding a particle emitter and making it look like a volcano.
+The pick-ups are dropped by shooting the enemies and randomly spawned in the levels, based on the levelDesign specification.

 # Code Design
 I implemented almost everything as ECMA2015 classes.
 Wherever possible, I extracted common functionality into static methods or helper classes.